 America must have a strong military to deter would-be adversaries and, when diplomatic efforts fail, protect our nation from acts or imminent threats of violence.
-That is why I support having a national security budget that is equal to at least four percent of gross domestic product.

 Also, our national security and foreign policy institutions must work to prevent the proliferation of weapons of mass destruction and eliminate the threat such weapons pose to us and our allies.

-A strong American military will help strengthen and stabilize our friends and allies, and promote democracy, human rights, and other American values across the globe.
+A strong American military will help strengthen and stabilize our friends and allies and promote democracy, human rights, and other American values across the globe.